 Weakness and shaking

 Inability to bend or lift

 Identifying the Causes of Back Pain

-- Skeletal irregularities – Spinal curvature conditions such as scoliosis can cause side pain and lower abdomen pain associated with the back.
+Skeletal irregularities – Spinal curvature conditions such as scoliosis can cause side pain and lower abdominal pain associated with the back.

 Recognizing Different Types of Back Pain

 With such an array of back pain symptoms, it can seem overwhelming to pinpoint the type of condition from which an individual is suffering.
 The professionals at The Houston Spine & Rehabilitation Centers are trained to diagnose specific back issues among our patients.
 Common types of back pain include:

 Lumbago – Otherwise known as general lower back pain, lumbago is a common condition for individuals who work jobs that involve constant bending and heavy lifting.
 However, persons with sedentary lifestyles are also prone to the condition, which often counts degenerative disc disease or arthritis as causes.